Rafsun001/laptop_recom_predic/README.md

 *Formula:* New prediction=previous prediction+(η*Model residual prediction)

 Now put the values in the formula and get the new prediction.
 Then all those processes will happen again and again until the residuals become zero.

+### Laptop Recommendation
+In this recommendation system user need to pass a laptop model name and it will recommend 5 laptops.
+All the laptop information present in the dataset was collected from amazon official site through web scraping.

+#### How recommendations are done?
+Cosine similarity is a metric used to measure the similarity between two vectors in a multidimensional space.
+It calculates the cosine of the angle between these vectors, providing a measure of similarity irrespective of their magnitudes.
+This similarity measure is widely used in various fields, including text analysis, recommendation systems, and information retrieval.

+**Here's how cosine similarity works:**

+*1. Understanding Vectors:* In the context of cosine similarity, vectors represent the magnitude and direction of quantities.
+Each vector can be thought of as a set of numerical values in a multidimensional space.

+*2. Calculating Cosine Similarity:* Given two vectors, say A and B, cosine similarity is calculated using the dot product of the vectors and their magnitudes.

+*Cosine Similarity Formula:* cosine_similarity(A, B) = dot_product(A, B) / (magnitude(A) * magnitude(B))

+**Steps to Calculate Cosine Similarity:**

+*1. Compute Dot Product:* Calculate the dot product of vectors A and B by multiplying their corresponding elements and summing the results.

+*2.Calculate Magnitudes:* Compute the magnitudes of vectors A and B by taking the square root of the sum of squares of their elements.

+*3.Compute Cosine Similarity:* Divide the dot product by the product of the magnitudes to get the cosine similarity.

+**Example Calculation:**

+Let's say we have two vectors: A = [3, 5, 2] and B = [1, 7, 4].

+*Compute Dot Product:*

+A ⋅ B = (3 * 1) + (5 * 7) + (2 * 4) = 3 + 35 + 8 = 46
+Calculate Magnitudes:

+|A| = sqrt(3^2 + 5^2 + 2^2) = sqrt(9 + 25 + 4) = sqrt(38) ≈ 6.164

+|B| = sqrt(1^2 + 7^2 + 4^2) = sqrt(1 + 49 + 16) = sqrt(66) ≈ 8.124

+*Compute Cosine Similarity:*

+cosine_similarity(A, B) = 46 / (6.164 * 8.124) ≈ 0.882